Everybody wants to Scale Scrum

 I’ve been using Kanban as a scaling mechanism on top of Scrum since around 2008 or so and it has been the approach I reach out to most often. (here’s a case study from the LSSC2010 conference about one such implementation, here’s another early talk)

-The basis of this approach is to use a Kanban system tracking the work at a integrative higher level than the individual team (Think Features/Epics) and making sure to include upstream and downstream activities that transcend what’s going on inside a specific Scrum Team or Scrum Sprint.
-This brings transparency and attention to the Flow (or more typically lack thereof) at a larger scale and can help Scrum Practitioners educate/coach their organization about the value of achieving flow and how empericism is very limited if only applied at a level of a Scrum Team stuck within a waterfall system.
+The basis of this approach is to use a Kanban system tracking the work at an integrative higher level than the individual team (Think Features/Epics) and making sure to include upstream and downstream activities that transcend what’s going on inside a specific Scrum Team or Scrum Sprint.
+This brings transparency and attention to the Flow (or more typically lack thereof) at a larger scale and can help Scrum Practitioners educate/coach their organization about the value of achieving flow and how empiricism is very limited if only applied at a level of a Scrum Team stuck within a waterfall system.

 Combining Nexus and Kanban

-With this premise in mind, Let’s take the approach we follow in the Kanban Guide for Scrum Teams and the PSK and explore what might be the impact of applying Kanban/Flow to the Nexus Roles, Events, Artifacts and rules.
+With this premise in mind, Let’s take the approach we follow in the Kanban Guide for Scrum Teams and the PSK and explore what might be the impact of applying Kanban/Flow to the Nexus Roles, Events, Artifacts, and rules.